buzzqw/TUS/OBSS/OBSSv2-eng.md

 - Partial Success page
 - Optional - List of Weapon Maneuvers (page ) to make fumbling less *boring*...
 - One Belief or List Feats, at the player's choice.
-- Components as Offerings for a personal, different, and unique magic, always tied to the character.
-Page
 - Iconic Feats for long campaigns.
 Page
 - Drugs **NO**.
 Only for groups composed of mentally mature and adult people.
 Page
 - **No to using a timer on Lights**: if your adventures are not set in dungeons or you want a more streamlined management, don't manage light duration in real-time.